Investigative Internship Program

 F. Work Location

-The Criminal Justice Clinic is located within the Law Center’s main building.
-The D.C. courthouse, federal district courthouse, police headquarters, mayor’s office and the prosecutor’s office are all within walking distance.
+The three criminal clinics are located within the Law Center’s main building.
+The D.C. courthouse, federal district courthouse, police headquarters, mayor’s office, and the prosecutor’s office are all within walking distance.
 For students without access to a car, the Law Center is accessible by public transportation.

 G. Access to Transportation

-The atmosphere in the Clinic offices is informal, and casual clothing such as jeans, t-shirts and sneakers are encouraged for field investigation.
-On occasion, business attire will be necessary, especially when interns are testifying in court, but that will be infrequent.
+The atmosphere in the Clinic offices is informal, and sensible casual clothing such as jeans, t-shirts, and sneakers are encouraged for field investigation.
+Interns should be prepared to dress in court-appropriate attire if they are required to testify in court.

-For interns who are not from the D.C. area, a housing bulletin is available upon acceptance to the program.
-The bulletin details options for short term housing, area descriptions, and other services available.
+The Clinic does not provide intern housing, but information on local resources is available upon request.
 Interns may also request that their names be released to other interns seeking housing if a shared housing situation is desired.

 J. Tour-Lecture Series

 The Clinic strives to provide investigative interns with an educational and rewarding experience.
-Therefore, to broaden the interns’ exposure to the criminal justice system, several tours and lectures are offered each term.
-Past tours have included the Medical Examiner’s Office, where interns have had the opportunity to view an autopsy; the Supreme Court and the U.S. Capitol; the Mobile Crime Unit of the Metropolitan Police Department, which collects physical evidence at crime scenes; St. Elizabeth’s Hospital, which provides residential treatment to more than 200 men and women with series mental illnesses; and the DC Jail and F.B.I. buildings.
+Therefore, to broaden the interns’ exposure to the criminal legal system, several tours and lectures are offered each term.
+Past tours have included the Medical Examiner’s Office, where interns have had the opportunity to view an autopsy; the Supreme Court and the U.S. Capitol; the Mobile Crime Unit of the Metropolitan Police Department, which collects physical evidence at crime scenes; St. Elizabeths Hospital, which provides residential treatment to more than 200 men and women with serious mental illnesses; and the DC Jail and F.B.I. buildings.

 Certain tours are subject to availability and may not be available every term.